erkripa/view_builder/README.md

 ## Example

-For Better Expericnce go to `/example` folder.
+For Better Experience go to `/example` folder.